What Do You Do With Old Batteries?

 4. Avoid the heat!
 Batteries lose charge when they are kept in areas where temperatures can get high (100+ degrees).
 These places can include a garage, car trunk, or storage facility.
 Alkaline batteries can lose approximately 1/4th of their charge annually when stored in high temperatures.

 5. If you have new and old batteries try to see them separated.
-The reason is because when alkaline batteries are stored together the power can be pulled from the new battery, reducing its power.
+The reason is that when alkaline batteries are stored together the power can be pulled from the new battery, reducing its power.

 Alkaline batteries can last many years when stored properly so by utilizing the above tips and then properly disposing of alkaline batteries when they are no longer needed you will be living your best eco-friendly life!